 You must wear the bib issued to you with the number clearly visible.

-For a slalom, the start happens like this:
+For a slalom start:

-You will be called into the gate.

-You will be given a reasonable but limited time to put on your skis (plastic slope only) and get ready.

-The starter will say 'Ready'.
-This is not a question; it is information that the course is clear for you and that you will get the start order very soon.

-The starter will say 'Go'.
-You must start no more than 10 seconds after this order or you will have committed a false start.
+- You will be called into the gate. - You will be given a reasonable but limited time to put on your skis (plastic slope only) and get ready. - The starter will say 'Ready'.
+This is not a question; it is information that the course is clear for you and that you will get the start order very soon. - The starter will say 'Go'.
+You must start within a reasonable time after this instruction or you will have committed a false start.
 Similarly, if you start before the word 'Go', you will have committed a false start.